English Language (A-level)

 Who is this course for?

 English Language A-level is very different from what you may be used to in your GCSE studies.
-It involves the linguistic analysis of a range of different types of spoken and written texts.
-This A-level complements many other subjects and can help in a range of careers such as teaching and journalism.
+It involves the linguistic analysis of a range of different types of spoken and written texts as well as learning theories and studies about the use of language in the real world.
+As the focus of this A-level is real world communication, it is valuable preparation for any kind of career.

 Entry Requirements